hbz5000/CALFEWS/README.md

     - Download the [Borg MOEA](http://borgmoea.org/) source code, using the `alh_python_checkpointing` branch of the Master-Worker repository, as demonstrated in [this blog post](https://waterprogramming.wordpress.com/2022/04/13/checkpointing-and-restoring-runs-with-the-borg-moea/)
       .
-Compile the source code in a separate directory, then copy the compiled binaries `libborg.so` and `libborgms.so` , as well as the Python wrapper `borg.py`, to the base directory of the current repo.
+Compile the source code in 2 steps (borg.c with gcc, borgms.c with mpicc) in a separate directory as described in post above, then copy the compiled binaries `libborg.so` and `libborgms.so`
+      , as well as the Python wrapper `borg.py` from the `Python/` directory, to the base directory of the current repo.
     - Download the "Compiled Binaries" from the [MOEAFramework](http://www.moeaframework.org/) website and copy the `moeaframework.c` & `moeaframework.h` files (from the `MOEAFramework-*/examples` directory of the package) to the base directory of this repo.